girishji/scope.vim/README.md

 ### Find File

-Explore file searches in the current working directory with dynamic updates.
+Find files in the current working directory.
 Files are retrieved through an external job, and the window seamlessly refreshes to display real-time results.

 ```
 vim9script